TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 18/Joshua 18.5.md

 ---

-And they shall divide it into seven portions: Judah shall abide in his border on the south, and the house of Joseph shall abide in their border on the north.
+They shall divide it into seven portions.
+Judah shall live in his borders on the south, and the house of Joseph shall live in their borders on the north.